 - Add the walnuts if you are using them and fold those in once or twice.
 Do not overmix.

 - Line a muffin tin with muffin liners and add the batter to the muffin tin evenly.
+Mix all the streusel ingredients together and sprinkle it on top of the muffins.
 Bake for 20-25 minutes, depending on your oven.
 A toothpick should be inserted and come out clean.
 Allow the muffins to cool on a wire rack and enjoy!

 Leave a Reply